rithhaikal/E-Portfolio/Design Thinking/README.md

 # DESIGN THINKING

 ## Report on Design Thinking
+In this project, we are required to identify related problems with our chapter and design a prototype to solve the problems.

 ##  *Reflection*
 My goal regarding my Technology Information System course is to become an expert in using technology